kreteshq/kretes/README.md

 ### :cake: Conventions & Conveniences

+* Huncwot fights hard against the accidental compelexity: let's focus on business needs of our applications instead of constantly configuring, patching and putting together various software elements.
 * Huncwot enforces the [Folder-By-Feature Directory Structure](#folder-by-feature-directory-structure)

 ## Rationale

-Huncwot is being built with *battery included* approach in mind, i.e. it comes with a (eventually large) library of useful modules which are developped in a coherent way.
+Huncwot is being built with *battery included* approach in mind, i.e. it comes with a (eventually large) library of useful modules which are developed in a coherent way.
 This stands in direct opposition to Koa approach.
 Huncwot tries to formalize conventions and eliminate valueless choices by providing solid defaults for building web applications that increase the programmers productivity.

 ## Getting Started